jiaqingxie/GraphPEBench/README.md

 - WL test based PE (WLPE) `grit/encoder/wlpe_pos_encoder.py`
 - Diffusion on Kernelized Laplacian PE (GCKN) `grit/encoder/gckn_pos_encoder.py`
 - Diffusion on Random Walk Probabilities (LSPE) `grit/encoder/rwdiff_pos_encoder.py`
-- CORE Graph Rewiring and Drawing (CORE) (to be included)
+- CORE Graph Rewiring and Drawing (CORE) `grit/encoder/gd_encoder.py`

 ### Configurations and Scripts

 - Configurations are available under `PEGT/configs/GT/0_bench/xx/dataset/dataset-xx-yy.yaml` where dataset is the name of the dataset, xx is the attention module and yy is your positional encoding
 - Scripts to execute are available under `./scripts/xxx.sh`
   - will run 4 trials of experiments parallelly on `GPU:0,1,2,3`.
-(To be updated)